oppia/oppia-android/wiki/Installing-Oppia-Android.md

        5. Download the [google_checks.xml](https://github.com/checkstyle/checkstyle/blob/14005e371803bd52dff429904b354dc3e72638c0/src/main/resources/google_checks.xml) file.
 To do this, you can simply right-click on the download button at the top-right of the file.
        6. Copy this file to the directory where Git is installed (usually C:/Program Files/Git/).

-## Run the app from Android Studio
+## Opening the project in Android Studio

 1. Launch Android Studio, and on the welcome screen, select **Plugins** to install the Bazel for Android Studio plugin and restart Android Studio.